[syndicated from my blog at blogs.ft.com/mba-blog]

 Something that seems to me to be more important than keeping his eye on the ball, however, has been his ability to know where he wants to hit that ball.
 He has harnessed the deep desires of the environmental movement for change and focused on the outcomes that everybody wants.

 What he ceased caring about in the late 1980s was the methods used to get there.
 Inspired by the wild-eyed entrepreneurial spirit that resides in the American business world, he has helped transform what it means to do business in America.
-Together with a crack-team of economists, he helped create and enact the idea of
+Together with a crack-team of economists, he helped create and enact the idea of cap-and-trade for pollutants, which has been a run-away success for acid rain pollution and is likely to do the same for carbon dioxide, eventually.

 This type of vision took courage.
 Courage to stand up to much of the environmental movement he had been a part of for his entire life, as well as having the tenacity to fight through the barriers that entrenched corporate interests had put up against change.
 Who knows how many countless hours he spent laying out and selling this idea to stakeholders at all levels of our economy?